San Antonio Child Custody Lawyer

 - When are you going to have possession of your child?

-How Child Custody is Determined in Texas
+How Child Custody is Determined in San Antonio Texas?

 The court takes several factors into consideration when deciding child custody:

 - The current and future needs of the child

 - The child's desire

 - The stability of both parties